Crayon Shin-chan: International releases

 New, previously non-existent backstories were created, as well as significantly different personalities for the characters.
 For instance, the unseen father of Nene (known in the dub as "Penny") was suggested to be physically abusive toward both his wife and daughter, and this was used as a source of black humor.
 Principal Enchou was rewritten as a half-Peruvian, half-Romani man with a complicated prior life that includes a stint as a magician, in which he accidentally injured scores of audience members.
 Ageo-sensei (known in the dub as "Miss Polly"), Shinnosuke's teacher, was rewritten as a kinky nymphomaniac, while Shin's schoolmate, Kazama, (known in the dub as "Georgie") was portrayed as a hawkish young Republican.

 The first 52 episodes of the dub aired on Adult Swim.
 All three seasons, 26 episodes per season, have also been released on DVD.
 Season 3, released in 2011, culminated in the official finale, effectively ending the Funimation series.

+On August 9, 2025, it was announced the FUNimation English dub will be released on Blu-ray by Discotek Media.

 A fourth English dub of Crayon Shin-chan has been produced in Hong Kong by Red Angel Media in 2015 and was commissioned by LUK Internacional, the company that produces the Spanish, Portuguese, the second Italian and the second French dubs of Crayon Shin-chan and commissioned the Doraemon dub that aired on Boomerang UK.
 The dub was translated from LUK Internacional's Spanish dub, which is close to the Japanese original and has no censorship.
 The first three volumes of the dub were released in the European and South African Nintendo 3DS eShop on December 22, 2016, and the fourth and fifth volumes were released on December 29, 2016.
 The dub is separated into five volumes, with the first volume being free while the other four cost €1.99/£1.79.
 The first volume contains two episodes while the other four contain 6 episodes each which makes 26 episodes in total.

+In India, Hindi dubs of the anime started airing on Hungama TV on June 19, 2006.
+Later, it also began airing in Tamil and Telugu dubs.
+In 2024, Sony YAY! also started airing the Hindi dub, also providing dubbed versions in Bengali, Tamil & Telugu.
+As of September 2025, all films have been dubbed in Hindi, Tamil, and Telugu, and have aired on Hungama TV and Sony YAY!.

 In the Philippines, IBC 13 aired a Filipino dub of the anime in the early 2000s with Shinnosuke being voiced by Filipino rapper Andrew E.

-In India, Hindi dubs of the anime started airing on Hungama TV on June 19, 2006, Later also started in Tamil dub and Telugu dub.
-Only 13 films of have been dubbed in Hindi, Tamil and Telugu and have aired on Hungama TV.